 The letter should:

-1. Explain the provisions of Section 510;
+- Explain the provisions of ERISA Section 510;

-2. Discuss the nature of the alleged violation; and
+- Discuss the nature of the alleged violation; and

-3. Request a written reply from the addressee within 14 days of receipt of the letter.
+- Request a written reply from the addressee within 14 days of receipt of the letter.
 A sample letter is set forth as Figure 4.

 In all contacts with the parties, the Investigator/Auditor should convey the Department's intention to resolve the matter fairly and in accordance with the provisions of ERISA.

-7. Scope of Investigation.
+- Scope of Investigation.
 The extent of the investigation depends upon the answer received from the plan administrator after the initial contact.

-1. Establishing patterns of actions taken against employees in certain groups can often successfully prove discrimination.
+Establishing patterns of actions taken against employees in certain groups can often successfully prove discrimination.

 If several plan participants are terminated, all of whom are at an age nearing full vesting, while younger persons, less experienced and less productive, are kept on the payroll, discrimination to prevent attainment of a benefit right may be indicated.
 If the persons terminated include both those nearing a fully vested age and younger employees who have many years to go until full-vesting, discrimination may not be so apparent.
-However, establishing such a pattern may not be necessary in order to show a violation of Section 510, if other evidence is available.

-2. The Investigator/Auditor may need to prove there was no valid reason for the complainant's termination other than the Section 510 violation.
+The Investigator/Auditor may need to prove there was no valid reason for the complainant's termination other than the ERISA Section 510 violation.
 This can be done through personnel and other records.
-Normally, an employer will deny the allegation that the employee’s termination was to prevent him/her from attaining a benefit.
+Normally, an employer will deny the allegation that the employee’s termination was to prevent them from attaining a benefit.
 The company should be willing and able to prove that the complainant's work record or actions, or some other proper reason(s), were the basis for the discharge.

 If the stated reason for termination was that the employee's work record was poor, the Investigator/Auditor should question the reason for the employee’s retention for a number of years before termination.
 If he/she was sufficiently capable to be retained on the job until he/she was nearly vested, determine why his/her work suddenly deteriorated if, in fact, it did.

-9. Allegations Involving Other Case Types.
+Allegations Involving Other Case Types.
 If information received or developed indicates possible ERISA violations unrelated to the current issue, open a separate case, as appropriate.

-10. Violations.
+- Violations.
 When the investigation does not uncover any violations, prepare a closing ROI (Figure 5).
 If the RD concurs, send a pattern closing letter (Figure 6) and advise the complainant of the final decision.

 In cases where discrimination is apparent and the plan sponsor acknowledges that it may have acted improperly and is willing to correct the situation, the Investigator/Auditor must carefully consider whether the proposed correction complies with ERISA.